Cambridge Net Zero Action Plan

 Action 2.3 Next Steps, Challenges, and Opportunities

-Next Steps: The city will continue to make progress on on-going construction and renovation projects, as well as start other planned projects.
-Currently planned projects include 105 Windsor St, which will start with a public engagement process, and the Moses Youth Center, which will replace its HVAC systems.
+Next Steps: The city will continue to make progress on on-going construction and renovation projects, as well as start other planned projects. .

 Challenges: While each project has its own individual challenges, some exist outside the direct control of the city.
 For example, the electrical grid will be constrained as more building systems are converted to all electric.
-Operational changes can help alleviate some electric demand; however, these challenges may not be easily accommodated.
+Operational changes can help shift loads to alleviate some electric demand, but this may not enough to overcome grid constraints.

-There are also very long lead times for electrical infrastructure equipment have very long lead times from order to installation, some such as transformers, sometimes up to 18 months.
-Additionally, construction in the City of Cambridge is expensive and the city needs to ensure that the budget is balanced.
-Projects may end up being delayed, put on hold, or abandoned due to costs.
+Very long lead times for electrical infrastructure equipment such as transformers, sometimes up to 18 months make it difficult to complete large projects.
 Due to the complexity of HVAC electrification projects and related infrastructural improvements, project duration can be lengthy.

 Opportunities: Cambridge will continue to be a leader in reducing greenhouse gas emissions from its operations.
-New Construction, building renovations and retrofits demonstrate leadership and the generation of electricity on site through solar and procurement of 100% renewable energy strongly advance our goals.
+New construction, building renovations and retrofits demonstrate leadership but the generation of electricity on site through solar and procurement of 100% renewable energy strongly advance our goals.

 Overview